Next.js nope - Remix and Astro.js yes!

 What Remix does better

-• ⚡️Performance: Remix can be faster than Next.js
+• ⚡️Performance: Remix can be faster than Next.js in production

 • 📦Plugins: All React plugins work with Remix

 Remix is not so cutting edge unfortunately but it's a lot more stable and reliable than Next.js.
 I would recommend Remix for medium to large projects where you need a lot of stability and reliability and where a lot of money is at stake.
+Also Remix is adopting RSC but it will take as they try to make it stable first.

 What makes Astro.js just amazing

 If you haven't used Astro.js already please stop reading this article and go to their website and try it out, seriously!
-Astro.js is just amazing and you know experienced developers made it because you can feel how much thought went into it.
+Astro.js is just a breeze and you know experienced developers made it because you can feel how much thought went into it.
 Here are the things that make Astro.js so amazing:

 • 🚀Speed: Astro.js is just so fast, it's like a rocket 100 Lighthouse score out of the box basically

-• 🫴Simplicity: Astro.js is just so simple and easy to use, you can learn it in a day
+• 🫴Simplicity: Astro.js is just so simple and easy to use, you can learn it in a day or two

 • 🪄No magic: Astro.js is just plain HTML, CSS and JS and everything else is optional